sirinath/rfc/42/README.md

 1. The project SHALL use the Platform issue tracker.
 1. The project SHOULD have clearly documented guidelines for code style.
 1. The project SHOULD have clearly identified License or Licenses, herein called the "Project License(s)".
-1. The project SHOULD have the project source code, documentation and other artifacts hosted in publicly accesible project repositer(y/ies) in the Platform, herein called the "Repositor(y/ies)".
+1. The project SHOULD have the project source code, documentation and other artifacts hosted in publicly accessible project repositor(y/ies) in the Platform, herein called the "Repositor(y/ies)".
 1. The project SHOULD clearly identify all Repositor(y/ies) belonging to the project either in the documentation of collectively hosting them under an grouping or collection identified as an Organisation in the Platform
 1. A "Contributor" is a person who wishes to provide a patch, being a set of commits that solve some clearly identified problem.
 1. A "Maintainer" is a person who merges patches to the project.
 Maintainers are not developers; their job is to enforce process.